BRIDGE: Building Gender-Based Violence Awareness in Europe

 Innovative data collection tools

 To address the issue of lack of data, we have developed a mobile data collection tool for care professionals and children and youth on the move.
-The questionnaire allows us to collect data on instances when GBV occurs, on the current knowledge gaps amongst professionals to recognise GBV and respond to it, on the level of understanding of GBV amongst children and youth on the move, and on their awareness of available protection services.
-Based on this new accurate data, we design our activities such as training programmes for care professionals and awareness raising campaigns.
+The questionnaire allows us to collect data on GBV, on the current knowledge gaps amongst professionals to recognise GBV and respond to it, on the level of understanding of GBV amongst children and youth on the move, and on their awareness of available protection services.
+Based on this data, we design our activities such as training programmes for care professionals and awareness raising campaigns.

 Improving the capacities of care professionals

-More than 1000 care professionals across Europe benefit from our training programme.
+More than 1000 care professionals across Europe benefit from our capacity building activities.
 They learn how to identify and address specific forms of GBV among children and youth on the move and how to help them to prevent and recognise it.
 The on- and offline training is connected to our regional learning and sharing platform, ChildHub, which builds a gender-based violence community of practice and supports them with resources.

 Raising the awareness of children and youth